paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 #####Tax records

 Even if an organization has [tax-exempt status as a non-profit/charity](http://www.irs.gov/Charities-&-Non-Profits/Charitable-Organizations/Exemption-Requirements-Section-501%28c%29%283%29-Organizations), it will still have to file an annual report to the Internal Revenue Service, which will contain lots of useful financial and other information.
-We will cover this in [Week 7](week7.html).
-[Here](https://www.citizenaudit.org/261808147/), for example, are filings made by the Citizens for Fire Safety Institute, central to the flame retardants story.
+We will cover this in [week 6](week6.html).

 #####Good sources of reports etc